 Leaders today face many challenges when it comes to effective communication skills.
 People are constantly inundated with incoming messages.
 People are internally processing data from television, radio, internet, emails, text messages, group chats, phone calls, and more.
 How can you communicate with impact to ensure their messages are reaching their intended audience in a meaningful way?

-Whether it is a presentation to the Board of Directors, winning a new client, or leading a routine staff meeting, here are some easy ways you can improve your leadership communication skills now:
+Whether it is a presentation to the Board of Directors, winning a new client, or communicating with co-workers, here are some easy ways you can improve your leadership communication skills now:

-- Practice active listening.
-Communication is a two-way street.
-Great leaders know they can build trust and establish rapport by being an active listener.
-Use non-verbal affirmations to show the other person you are listening to them, such as nodding your head to show understanding.
-Don’t interrupt, and when they finish speaking, paraphrase what you heard back to that person to make sure you have understood.
+Use non-verbal affirmations to show the other person you are paying attention, such as nodding your head to show understanding.
+Also, avoid interrupting others while they are speaking.
+Instead, when they finish speaking, paraphrase what you heard back to that person to make sure you have understood.
 If appropriate, ask specific questions to make sure you are both on the same page.

-- Always keep learning.
-Effective leaders embrace lifelong learning and self-improvement.
-Professional development in essential areas like effective communication can give you and your team the competitive edge they need to succeed.
+Effective business leaders embrace lifelong learning and self-improvement.
+Professional development in areas like emotional intelligence, strategic thinking and effective communication can give you and your team the competitive edge they need to succeed.